weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ./setup.sh $SCOPE_TOKEN
 ~~~

+where,

-where `$SCOPE_TOKEN` is an optional argument corresponding to your `Weave Scope`
+* `$SCOPE_TOKEN` is an optional argument corresponding to your Weave Cloud
-cloud service token.
+service token.

 You should see something like this: